-The College of Engineering at Virginia Tech is internationally recognized for its excellence in engineering and computer science.
+The customer The College of Engineering at Virginia Tech is internationally recognized for its excellence in engineering and computer science.
 The college's 7,000 undergraduate and graduate students benefit from a combination of innovative, hands-on courses and state-of-the-art research centers and laboratories.
-The College of Engineering is also renowned for its cutting-edge integration of technology and curriculum.
 In 1984, the college was the first public institution in the U.S. to require entering engineering freshmen to own a personal computer.
 In 2002, the college moved to a laptop requirement and many of its academic buildings were outfitted to offer wireless communication capabilities.
 Now the college is once again on the technology forefront, becoming the first and largest public college of engineering to require all 1,400 incoming freshmen to purchase Tablet PCs.
 The college is also working towards equipping all instructors with Tablet PC technology.
 The Tablet PC of choice?
-The Fujitsu LifeBook T4000 Series convertible Tablet PC.
+The Fujitsu LIFEBOOK® T-Series convertible Tablet PC.
+The customer Country: USA Industry: Education Students: 7.000 Website: www.eng.vt.edu/